Simulation Validated Updated: 2026-02-19

 Near the Physics Limit.

-Sub-picosecond wireless synchronization through chronometric interferometry.
-Validated in E1 LoS simulation @ 5.8 GHz, 30 dB SNR, 2 ms integration.
+Chronometric interferometry for carrier-referenced wireless timing in the femtosecond regime.
+Current record from E1 line-of-sight simulation at 5.8 GHz, 30 dB SNR, 2 ms integration.

 2.17 fs Theoretical Limit (CRLB) Physics ceiling @ 5.8 GHz